CollegiumXR/b8ExtrudePull/README.md

-# Blender 8xx Plugin for fast & dirty removal of unwanted geometry with the Extrude-Operator
+# Blender 8xx addon for fast & dirty removal of unwanted geometry with the Extrude-Operator

 An updated version of [Blender Artists Community / Destructive Extrude \[BETA\]](https://blenderartists.org/t/destructive-extrude-beta/678275/278).